 - Pay with points through Amazon.com and other select merchants

-Point values vary depending on the redemption chosen.
+There is no minimum to redeem your points for cash back.
+Point values also vary depending on the redemption chosen.
 Points earned with Chase Freedom Unlimited never expire as long as your account is open and in good standing.

 Quick Tip